International

 International cooperation

-Depending on the maturity and history of the cooperation envisaged, various types of mechanisms are possible:
+Depending on the maturity and history of the proposed cooperation, various types of mechanism can be considered:

-• The International Research Laboratories (IRL) regroup in an identified location the significant and lasting presence of scientists from a limited number of French and foreign research institutions (only one foreign partner country).
+• International Research Laboratories (IRLs) structure the significant, long-term presence of scientists from a limited number of French and foreign research institutions (one foreign partner country only) in a single, identified location.
+They are fully-fledged research units of the CNRS.

-For these structures which are long term (IRL, IRP and IRN), there is no call for projects, their creation is discussed directly at CNRS Informatics level with the International cell.
+There is no call for the creation of IRLs.
+This is discussed directly at CNRS Informatics in conjunction with the International Department.

-Nevertheless, there are other types of actions promoting international cooperation through regular calls for proposals:
+However, there are other types of action that promote international cooperation via regular calls:

-• International Emerging Actions (IEA) also promote partnerships and the exploration of new fields of research.
-The 2022 call will take place at the end of June 2021.
+• Numerous International Emerging Actions (IEA) also encourage partnerships and the exploration of new fields of research.

-• There are also multiple international programmes, for example bilateral, relayed by the DERCI.
+• There are also numerous international programs, such as bilateral ones, relayed by the DEI.

 International mobility